emeka789/SiemLab/README.md

 To further secure the environment, other hardening techniques were used including:
 - #### Network Security Groups
   - NSGs were secured by blocking all inbound and outbound traffic with the exception of designated IP addresses that needed connection to the virtual machines.
 This was to make sure only authorized devices had access to the VMs.
+- #### Firewall
+  - Configured Azure Private Link and firewall for Azure Key Vault and Blob Storage instances.
 ## Attack Maps: Secured State
   Map queries returned back empty after implementation of security controls